Why is it important to regularly measure blood pressure? Well, this article provides detailed information to answer this question.

 Blood pressure monitoring is a very effective way to diagnose hypertension and the symptoms that mimic hypertension.

-Your primary care physician will decide whether you need medication therapy or can be cured only by preventive care based on your health status, blood pressure readings and other factors.
+Your primary care physician will decide whether you need medication therapy or can be cured only by preventive care based on your health status, blood pressure readings, and other factors.
 If the patient is experiencing the common symptoms of hypertension such as dizziness, headache, and lethargy, the primary care doctors may prescribe medicines to treat the ailment.

 Identifying White Coat Hypertension

-The solution of white coat hypertension is to regularly monitor the blood pressure at home at frequent intervals and arrange the data in a tabular form.
+The solution to white coat hypertension is to regularly monitor the blood pressure at home at frequent intervals and arrange the data in a tabular form.
 This will help the primary care physician to make an accurate diagnosis.